mobarski/kraken/README.md

-**arm** - An option or variant in a multi-armed bandit experiment.
+**arm** - An option/variant/item/action in a multi-armed bandit experiment.
 Each arm represents a different version of a product,  feature, or strategy.

 **room** - A term used to denote a unique experiment or test scenario within the Kraken system.
 Each room can contain multiple arms.

 **pool** - A set of arms available in a specific room.
 It represents the different variations of an experiment that are  currently active.

-**view** - The action of a user seeing or being presented with a variant (arm).
-This is tracked to understand the  exposure of each arm in the experiment.

-**click** - The action of a user interacting with or choosing a variant (arm).
-This is an indication of preference and is  used to adjust the probability distribution of the arms.

 **context** - The information about the current situation of a user.
 This can include user attributes, time of day, location, and more.
 The context is used to personalize the experience for each user.

 **segment** - A subset of the context that is defined by a specific set of characteristics.
 Each segment has separate tracking of statistics (clicks/views) allowing for more targeted analysis and personalization.

+**view** - The action of a user seeing or being presented with a variant (arm).
+This is tracked to understand the  exposure of each arm in the experiment.

+**click** - The action of a user interacting with or choosing a variant (arm).
+This is an indication of preference and is  used to adjust the probability distribution of the arms.